MOONLAPSED/morphological-source-code/README.md

 `A: X → Y, Y → Z, U → Z`

 This set of actions triggered by **A** can be interpreted as a **dynamical system**, mapping initial states (e.g., X, Y, U) onto subsequent states (e.g., Y, Z, Z) (Heylighen 2022; Sternberg 2010).

+---
+## QSD Brief

+With that, we can finally discuss QSD: Quineic Statistical Dynamics, the density-functor and scattering-dynamical element of the Morphological Source Code.
+Proper math stuff, but don't worry this is still 1.0 in conception level, let me just get this out of the way for the Math and Physics teachers, feel free to skip to the next section:

+ - Homotopy-type semantics : for path-based reasoning

+ - Grothendieck-style abstraction : for sheaves, fibered categories, and structured dependency

+ - Dirac/Pauli-style operators : for probabilistic evolution and spinor-like transformations quaternion+octonion possible extensions.

+ - TODO: Liouvillian, Lagrangian look into Nakajima-Zwanzig, etc.

+---

 # Quinic Statistical Dynamics,  on Landau Theory,  Landauer's Thoerem,  Maxwell's Demon,  General Relativity and differential geometry:

 This document crystalizes the speculative computational architecture designed to model "quantum/'quinic' statistical dynamics" (QSD).
-By entangling information across temporal runtime abstractions, QSD enables the distributed resolution of probabilistic actions through a network of interrelated quanta—individual runtime instances that interact, cohere, and evolve.
+By entangling information across temporal runtime abstractions, QSD enables the distributed resolution of probabilistic actions through a network of interrelated quanta: individual runtime instances that interact, cohere, and evolve.

+In Quinic Statistical Dynamics, the distinction between Markovian and Non-Markovian behavior is not merely statistical but topological and geometric.

+A Markovian step corresponds to a contractible path in the ∞-category of runtime quanta, meaning its future depends only on the present state, not on its history.

+A Non-Markovian step, however, represents a non-trivial cycle or higher-dimensional cell, where the entire past contributes to the evolution of the system.
+This is akin to holonomy in a fiber bundle, where entanglement metadata acts as a connection form guiding the runtime through its probabilistic landscape.

+---

-## Quinic Statistical Dynamics (QSD) centers around three fundamental pillars:
+Quinic Statistical Dynamics (QSD) centers around three fundamental pillars:

 #### Probabilistic Runtimes: